-How do LSPs Choose the Best Translators?
-A data driven analysis of decision criteria
+How Language services providers Choose the Best Translators A data-driven analysis of decision criteria

 From the onset of the Worldwide Web in the 1990s to present day, the Internet has diverged in unimaginable ways – and it keeps on changing right before our eyes.
 Once dominated by the English language, the Internet is now a multilingual platform with more and more users deciding to search in their native language for products and services.
 This means translating all the content on your website.
 It means translating your social media content, your marketing campaigns, your newsletters, and your promotional giveaways.
 This also means of course, that not only do buyers need to find LSPs that will deliver exceptional work, but LSPs too need to hire the right freelance translators for the job.
 So how do they do it?
 How do LSP project managers decide on what translators or translation companies to hire?
 You may be shocked at what we found out.

 We surveyed over 100 LSP project managers about what matters most to them when choosing a translator, and here is what they had to say…

 Top 3 factors that LSP project managers look for in a freelance translator: